RukiaOvO/OJworks/README.md

 # OJworks
-Here are some oj-answers which writtern by a noob.
+Here are some oj-answers writtern by a noob.
 Aims to record the coding process of noob Rukia   T.T